Manual

 Height-wise, it will be built at the block in which you are standing (2D), or for the 3D palette, extending from this height till [specified height range] blocks upwards (Also check that this doesn't cross the world build height!).

-• By default, running each function will teleport you (the nearest player) to the corner of the next zone (marked by small black squares in the figure) after it executes, so that you "move along" as you're running the functions one-by-one.
-A glowstone block may also be placed there to identify the corner - you must be standing exactly on top of it before continuing with the next one.
+• If the 'Teleport nearest player' option was enabled (by default), running each function will teleport you (the nearest player) to the corner of the next zone (marked by small black squares in the figure) after it executes, so that you "move along" as you're running the functions one-by-one.
+A glowstone block may also be placed under you to identify the corner - you must be standing exactly on top of it.

 Example layout diagram